 For an exchange that satisfies both the giver and receiver, trust what studies show we all want to receive: sentimental things, unique experiences and versatile items we’ll use throughout the year.
 And take heart!
 Most of us want to give the perfect gift + worry that we’ll fail.
 If we lighten the pressure + focus more on who than what, we’ll all feel better as a result.

-Click here for more science-backed tips + gifting inspiration.
+Get more science-backed tips + gifting inspiration here.

 Wondering whether a fresh or fake Christmas tree is healthier for the environment?
-You'll find excellent info here and here.
+This article and another by CNN may answer that.
 But which tree is healthier for our bodies?
 Non-toxic experts at The Filtery shed some light:

 Most fake trees are made from durable, flexible PVC plastic that teems with lead, chlorine and phthalates.
 (Phthalates are an endocrine disruptor that can alter our hormone balance even in small doses.)
 The trees are then sprayed with flame retardants, which release chemicals that can cause hyperactivity, fertility issues and more.